davidfeldi/yaml-node-hello-world/README.md

 Test case

 ```
-Summary: Build a service without dockerfile
+Summary:  Build a service with dockerfile and parameter no-cache
-Expected result: Step build-jim should be failed.
+Expected result: Image should be created.
+Step build-jim should be passed.
 ```